[Please Note: The program for this Ingram Olkin Forum on Unplanned Clinical Trial Disruptions is available at: Session Five.

 In some studies, disrupted by COVID-19, continued follow-up of existing patients and recruitment of new patients has not been possible, leading to smaller sample sizes and less complete information than had been planned.
 This session’s speakers explored methods and explained the approaches to overcome such information shortfalls.
 One approach uses short term endpoints to replace or augment the original endpoint.
 Another uses historical data and/or concurrent data from external sources.
-During Day Five of the Unplanned Clinical Trial Disruption series, the speakers described such approaches and outlined the challenges they pose.
+During Session Five of the Unplanned Clinical Trial Disruption series, the speakers described such approaches and outlined the challenges they pose.

-Day Five of this series focused on coping with information loss and the use of auxiliary sources of data.
+Session Five of this series focused on coping with information loss and the use of auxiliary sources of data.

 James Rosenberger (NISS Director, Penn State University) opened the day’s session and Nancy Flournoy (Chair of the organizing committee, University of Missouri) provided a brief overview of the Unplanned Clinical Trial Disruptions series and the purpose of the Ingram Olkin Forums.
 The session’s moderator Chris Jennison (Moderator, University of Bath) introduced the speakers and their presentations for this session.